larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 - feelings and emotions are products of the nervous system
-- they are the result of [[neuromodulators|neuromodulator]] being released from neurons, such as [[Serotonin]] and [[Dopamine]], which determine which neurons will be active active or inactive, resulting in an emotional state
+- they are the result of [[neuromodulators|neuromodulator]] being released from neurons, such as [[Serotonin]] and [[Dopamine]], which determine which neurons will be active or inactive, resulting in an emotional state

 ### Antidepressants